antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 For example, as a very simple code review tool, offer the LLM the ".diff" of your PR (by appending ".diff" to your PR url) and ask him to code review it.

 You can also use proper tools / extensions that do this for you (free or otherwise).

+This is again an often-overlooked benefit of LLMs—some people may take advantage of.

 #### Code Refinement